-For Today’s lesson I’ve chosen another great scene from Lord of the Rings.
+For Today’s lesson I’ve chosen another great scene/quote from Lord of the Rings.
 Two scenes in particular.
-Let’s focus on the first one for today and get back to the second one on another time.
+Let’s focus on the first one for today and get back to the second one another time.
 This quote holds true now even more than ever.

 We all wave the wand of judgement too easily these days.
 We proclaim to know exactly who are the valuable, revered, worthless, good and evil people in this world.
 We all too conveniently know who is valuable and who isn’t.
 We seem to have all the answers and know exactly what to do and when it needs to be done.
 This quote from Gandalf questions our arrogance and challenges us to rethink what we think we know to be right.